Thalhalla/BruteForceDomainSearch/README.md

 `make full`  <-- full rundown from 1 to 10 letters

-`make xi`  <-- will do the above line and install any dependencies using `lib::xi`
+`make xi`  <-- will do the same as above and install any dependencies using `lib::xi`

 `make reqs` <-- will install cpanminus and then `lib::xi` in debian